wolfjazz/fixed-point-math/README.md

 // user-defined types
 // from above: for q-types, corresponding sq types are created; can be accessed via q<>::sq<>;
 //             default value range of these sq types is that of the related q types;
-//             can be changed to a different (only smaller?) range of values!
+//             can be changed to a different (usually smaller) range of values!

 // ...